 5 Budget Friendly Kitchen Upgrades

-Do you want to upgrade your kitchen, but don’t have the funds for a complete over haul?
-Here are 5 simple ways to add a custom feeling to any kitchen with out breaking the bank.
+Do you want to upgrade your kitchen, but don’t have the extra funds for a complete over haul?
+Here are 5 Budget Friendly Kitchen Upgrades to add a custom feeling to any kitchen with out breaking the bank.

 Project 1: Change Out Your Pantry Door

 If you follow my blog you know that I just recently added wainscots panels to to base of my kitchen island to give it a more custom feel.
-(Link here to Upgrade Your Kitchen Island) I opted to do the wainscots panels, because it matched the existing columns in my home.
+I opted to do the wainscots panels, because it matched the existing columns in my home.
 Please do not think you are limited to only this option.
-To make you island your own you could add bead board, reclaimed wood pallet boards, judge’s panels, or even just paint it a bright fun color.
+To make you island your own you could add bead board, reclaimed wood pallet boards, judge’s panels, board and batten or even just paint it a bright fun color.
 This was one of the easiest things to do, that gives you son much bang for your buck.

 Make yourself a fun coffee bar using a old piece of furniture, or coffee corner in a designated area of your kitchen.
 I have used this trick in two houses that I lived in, and I promise it gives you kitchen an instant facelift with things you already own.
 Just designate an area in your kitchen, it could be as simple as a upper cabinet as seen below, and put everything you need to have your own little coffee bar.
 I even included a small trash can to discard your empty pods and stir sticks.
 Added in a selection of coffee syrups and a variety of hot beverage choices, now all you are missing is the barista.

 Don’t forget the Windows, one of the easiest things to add color and decoration to kitchen is installing window treatments.
 A cute little cafe curtain, a cornice board or roman shades come to mind.
 Not a curtain fan?
 Well you can add a fun custom sign, these are so popular right now.
 You would utilize the sign, in the place of a cornice board over the window.
-We actually made our own custom signage in Rustic Sunday Brunch (link here) in lieu of curtains.
+We actually made our own DIY custom sign in lieu of hanging roman shades or cafe curtains.